lsst-dm/dmtn-030/_api-ref.rst

 This summary appears as a subtitle of the module name in ``automodapi`` output.
 For example, in :numref:`fig-validate-base-api-table` the module docstring reads: "Framework for measuring and defining performance metrics that can be submitted to the SQUASH service."

-In summary, the Python API reference infrastructure created by the Numpy (Numpydoc) and Astropy (``automodapi``) projects is eminently useable for the Science Pipelines documentation without any modifications.
+In summary, the Python API reference infrastructure created by the Numpy (Numpydoc) and Astropy (``automodapi``) projects is eminently usable for the Science Pipelines documentation without any modifications.

 .. _daf-base-swig-api: